-A Residential Building Record (3-R Report) provides the permit history for a property.
+A Residential Building Record (3-R Report) provides the permit history for a residential property.
 Click below to submit an application.
-Standard cost is $307.53 for 2-month turnaround.
+The cost is $321.30 and there is a 2-month turnaround.
 A 3-R Report can only be provided to the owner of the property or someone with authorization from the owner.
 Proof of ownership (copy of a Deed of Trust) must be provided for all 3-R Report requests.

 Once the application is received and reviewed, staff will contact you to verify the information and provide your record number.
 Once you have your record number you may call the cashier to make payment.
 Please expect a 15-business-day turnaround for staff to review your application.